Parallel Deep Neural Networks Have Zero Duality Gap: Deep linear networks

 \end{proposition}

-Detailed derivation of the dual and the bi-dual are provided in Appendix \ref{proofpropDualLinearStandard}.
-The reason why we do not directly take the dual of $P_\mathrm{lin}$ is that the objective function in $P_\mathrm{lin}$ involves the weights of first $L-1$ layer, which prevents obtaining a meaningful dual problem.
-We note that bi-dual problem is related to the minimal norm problem of a parallel neural network with aligned weights.
-Namely, the Frobenius norm of the weight matrices in each branch has the same upper bound $t$.
+Detailed derivation of the dual and the bi-dual problems are provided in Appendix \ref{proofpropDualLinearStandard}.
+As $\bLbd=0$ is a strict feasible point for the dual problem, the optimal dual solutions exist due to classical results in strong duality for convex problems.
+The reason why we do not directly take the dual of $P_\mathrm{lin}$ is that the objective function in $P_\mathrm{lin}$ involves the weights of first $L-1$ layer, which prevents obtaining a non-trivial dual problem.
+An interesting observation is that the bi-dual problem is related to the minimum norm problem of a parallel neural network with balanced weights.
+Namely, the Frobenius norm of the weight matrices $\{\mfW_{l,j}\}_{l=1}^{L-2}$ in each branch $j\in[m]$ has the same upper bound $t$.